Last updated Oct 4, 2018

 UK Biobank Participant Resource Centre

 Based at the University of Cardiff, the UK Biobank Participant Resource Centre (PRC) is the first port of call for participants, scientists and members of the public wishing to find out more about the project.
 Staff are able to update participants’ contact details, provide information about developments regarding the project and put scientists in touch with the right person.
-The PRC is open 8am-7pm Monday- Saturday UK time on 0800 0 276 276 (free from landlines, though calls from mobile phones and overseas may be charged).
+The PRC is open Monday to Friday 8am to 6pm and Saturday 8am to 4pm, UK time on 0800 0 276 276.

 Access Management Team